danielmesquitta/asyncloop/README.md

 1 [3 4]
 ```

-If a batch size of 0 is passed in, then no iterations of the loop are performed.
+⚠️ The output order may vary since it runs concurrently.
+If a batch size of 0 is passed, then no iterations of the loop are performed.

-⚠️ Note that the order in which it will print may vary since it is running concurrently

 ### Range

-The range function allows you to iterate over a range of integer types.
+The Range function allows you to iterate over a range of integer values.

 ```go
 package main